 Candidates are also likely to be asked why they want to live and work in Bristol, but you don't need to have a local connection to be successful – only about half of newcomers do.
 BS recruiters visited 16 law fairs in 2015, including Bristol, UWE, Exeter, Durham, York, Oxford, Cambridge, UCL and Nottingham.

 Burges Salmon runs four two-week summer vacation schemes.
 The firm takes on just ten candidates per placement in an effort to closely mentor and give enough work to each attendee.

 Vac schemers visit two departments during their placement and have a trainee buddy on hand to assist throughout.
 In addition to skills sessions, the firm holds breakfast talks that give participants the chance to learn more about specific practice areas.
 Current trainees gave the programme a big thumbs up: "It's a well-planned scheme, and the work is meaningful.”
 Indeed, one told of drafting an article for a weekly publication, while another mentioned “writing something that ended up going to the partners,” and a third reported attending court with an associate and helping out on a pro bono project.

 Vac schemers are automatically offered a training contract interview.
 Frances Lambton tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
 She adds that applicants need to be "enthusiastic, keen to get involved, and also have sensible questions to ask."
 The interview lasts for about 20 minutes and is usually conducted by a partner.

 The ideal candidate

 You'll need at least a 2:1 degree and 300 UCAS points to get a training contract here.
-In the past the firm has made exceptions, but know this is a highly sought after-firm, and the vast majority of applicants who don't have the above requirements face the chop.
+In the past the firm has made exceptions, but the vast majority of applicants who don't have the above requirements face the chop.

 A rough guide to Bristol